Your Safety is Our Primary Concern

 After mapping out both our customer and employee journeys throughout the center, the goal with our messaging is to provide strategically placed information and safety reinforcements in actionable ways.

 - Entrance and Exit Doors to Building and Main Rooms

 - Welcome Desks

 - Walls and Pillars throughout Building

 - Elevators and Escalators

-Together, through social distancing, the use of facial coverings and enhanced hygiene protocols, we can execute a responsible facility reactivation plan.
+Together, through social distancing and enhanced hygiene protocols, we can execute a responsible facility operations plan.